Reinforcement Learning in Non-Markovian Environments: Introduction

 \section{Introduction}

 In a series of remarkable works, Van Roy and coauthors laid down the theoretical foundations of agent design for reinforcement learning in an arbitrary environment \citep{Dong,Lu}.
 The model in \cite{Dong} postulates an observed process $\{O_n\}$ taking values in a space of observations $\OA$, an agent state $\{S_n\}$ taking values in a state space $\SA$, and a control sequence $\{U_n\}$ taking values in an action space $\U$.
-The state is given recursively by
+The agent state is given recursively by

 for some $f : \SA\times\U\times\OA\times\X \mapsto \SA$.
 Here $\{\xi_n\}$ is an independent and identically distributed sequence of random variables taking values in some Polish space $\X$, representing extraneous noise.
 As a simplification, we henceforth drop $\xi_n$ from $f(\cdot)$ in \eqref{state-eq}, noting that this noise can be absorbed into the controls as randomized controls.
 At time $n$, a reward $r(S_n,U_n,O_{n+1})$ is received for a prescribed $r : \SA\times\U\times\OA \mapsto [0,1]$.
 The main result of \cite{Dong} is to establish a regret bound for the reward.
+The model is further refined in \cite{Lu}, but we stick to the simpler paradigm of \cite{Dong} above.